Auschwitz

 Activities and Tips

-- Respect the site: Maintain silence when walking through the grounds, and avoid taking photographs within certain areas.
+- Respect the site: Maintain silence when walking through the grounds, and avoid taking photographs within certain areas, particularly the gas chambers and crematoria.

 Other Things to Know